 Acidic Cove Forests

 Dense, evergreen shrub layers of great rhododendron (Rhododendron maximum) are characteristic, although spotty in northwestern Virginia and largely absent from the northern Blue Ridge.
 On the southern half of the northern Blue Ridge, Catawba rhododendron (Rhododendron catawbiense) is often abundant on sites where great rhododendron is scarce.
-Other frequent shrubs include mountain-laurel (Kalmia latifolia), witch-hazel (Hamamelis virginiana), maple-leaf viburnum (Viburnum acerifolium), and mountain pepper-bush (Clethra acuminata, in southwest Virginia only).
+Other frequent shrubs include mountain laurel (Kalmia latifolia), witch hazel (Hamamelis virginiana var. virginiana), maple-leaf viburnum (Viburnum acerifolium), and mountain pepper-bush (Clethra acuminata, in southwest Virginia only).
 Herbaceous species, limited by dense shade and poor soils, are sparser and less diverse than in fertile cove habitats.
 Nevertheless, some Acidic Cove Forests have an "evergreen-lush" herb layer, with species such as galax (Galax urceolata) and Christmas fern (Polystichum acrostichoides) forming large colonies.
-The small orchid kidneyleaf twayblade (Listera smallii) frequently grows in deep shade under rhododendrons in these communities.
+The small orchid Appalachian twayblade (Listera smallii) frequently grows in deep shade under rhododendrons in these communities.

 Composition of these forests appears to vary with elevation and physiographic region.
 They are closely related to communities of the Eastern Hemlock - Hardwood Forests ecological group, but generally have more diverse composition of woody species and considerably higher species richness.
 The hemlock component has been further reduced by past logging and, more recently, by outbreaks of the hemlock woolly adelgid (Adelges tsugae), an introduced insect pest.